ivaste/KeyWordSpotting/README.md

 ## Usage
 .......

+### Download best model
+If you just wanto to download and use the best model in your application you need to...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.